 Biodeterioration can affect many buildings, particularly historic ones.
 Addressing it requires a multi-disciplinary approach.
 Assessing decay (timber decay, fungal decay and insect decay) may require specialist techniques.

-The key factors to consider in relation to biodeterioration:
+The key factors to consider in relation to biodeterioration are:

 - the material;